zhongbin1/bert_tokenization_for_java/README.md

 ## Usage

-Just run `Preprocess.java`, you can get result.
+Just run `Demo.java`, you can get result.
 Now, it support single and pair sentence both.

 Moreover, for Chinese natural language processing, we add **full turn to half angle** and **uppercase to lowercase** operation.